-Exhibits will be entered on Wednesday, August 2 - 5:30 p.m.
-1. Each 4-Her pre-entered in Metals project will participate in conference
+Exhibits will be entered on Monday, August 5 - 8:30 a.m.

-- judging and must represent his or her project(s) in person.2.
-Parents will not be allowed to interact with the judge or will be asked to leave the judging area.
-Projects should be age appropriate and not completed by an adult. - 3.
-Review the Kansas State Fair book online at www.kansas4h.org under events and activities for specific examples of what should be entered in each level.
+- 1. Each 4-Her pre-entered in Metals project will participate in conference judging and must represent his or her project(s) in person. - Parents will not be allowed to interact with the judge or will be asked to leave the judging area.
+Projects should be age appropriate and not completed by an adult. - Review the Kansas State Fair book online at www.kansas4h.org under events and activities for specific examples of what should be entered in each level.

-- 1 Introductory Level 1 (1-3 years of experience) - 2 Experienced Level 2 (4-6 years of experience) - 3 Advanced Level 3 (7-9 years of experience) - 4 Master Level 4 (10 years or more experience) Best of Show - Max's Welding Service, LLC
+- 01 Introductory Level 1 (1-3 years of experience) - 02 Experienced Level 2 (4-6 years of experience) - 03 Advanced Level 3 (7-9 years of experience) - 04 Master Level 4 (10 years or more experience) Champion - Max's Welding Service, LLC

-Dept. O - Other Projects/Leadership Judging: Saturday, July 29 - 1:30 p.m.
+Dept. O -Leadership & Other Projects Superintendent:

+Judging: Tuesday, August 6 - 8:30 a.m.

-- 1. For 4-H projects that do not have a separate division (i.e., self-determined, etc.). - 2.
-Each 4-Her pre-entered in a project will participate in conference judging and must represent his or her project(s) in person. - 3.
-Exhibits for Display, All Other Projects must be taken to the Anderson Building during the exhibit entry time on Tuesday, Aug.
-1 from 5:00-6:00 p.m. so they may be displayed during the Lyon County Fair. - 4.
-Make up of entry will depend on member's own imagination and interpretation.
+For 4-H projects that do not have a separate division (i.e., self-determined, any project area without a fair department, etc.).

+- Each 4-Her pre-entered in a project will participate in conference judging and must represent his or her project(s) in person. - 2 Make up of entry will depend on member's own imagination and interpretation.
+No Leadership & Other Projects qualify for the State Fair.